GuenardXavier/boost-con-2011/README.rst

 analytical derivative of a given expression using the good ol' derivation rules.
 We'll see how various details of the derivation process will lead us to define new elements in our grammar and how those simple rules can actually be extended to support partial derivation.
-After this part, our small calculator should now support arbitrary partial derivative of multipel variables functions.
+After this part, our small calculator should now support arbitrary partial derivative of multiple variables functions.

 Part 3 - Algebraic Simplification
 :::::::::::::::::::::::::::::::::